lazzarello/arcade-builds/README.md

 *Releasing a Snap*

 For new games, follow [Canonical's instructions](https://snapcraft.io/docs/releasing-to-the-snap-store) to get started.
-For updates to the snaps in this repo, upload a new build.
-Uploading a private snap is done after logging into the Snap as an owner or collaborator.
-For example, from the snap build directory, after a new build, run `snapcraft upload --release=latest/edge switch-n-shoot_1.3.6_amd64.snap` to upload version 1.3.6 (version specified in snapcraft.yaml) of switch-n-shoot to the latest/edge channel.
+To update a snap, upload a new build.
+Uploading a private snap is done after logging into snapcraft (`snapcraft login`) as an owner or collaborator.
+Dan or Lee are responsible for creating new owners and collaborators.
+For example, from a newly built snap directory, run `snapcraft upload --release=latest/edge switch-n-shoot_1.3.6_amd64.snap` to upload version 1.3.6 (version specified in snapcraft.yaml) of switch-n-shoot to the latest/edge channel.

 *Snap Updates*